Updated May 30, 2023

 Any visitor in Belgium must visit the capital city, Brussels, which is home to the residence of the Belgian Royal Family and the European Union’s headquarters.
 The Grand Place, the main square in Old Town, is where visitors may locate it (Grote Markt).
 This place is where the city’s numerous medieval Guild Houses and the towering Brussels Town Hall (Hôtel de Ville de Bruxelles) are located (Gildehuizeb).

 Although work on the Cathedral of Our Lady did not begin till the 12th century, Catholicism has played a significant role in Wallon in Tournai since the sixth century.

 It includes Transitional, Romanesque, and Gothic architectural elements.
 The five bell towers of the cathedral have 157-foot-high ceilings.
 The famed Flemish painter Peter Paul Rubens’ masterpiece The Issue of Souls in Purgatory is also housed in the place of worship.

 The port city of Antwerp, renowned for its business and creative influences, offers a wealth of historical and cultural places to visit.
-The Grand Place (Grote Markt), in the heart of the old town, is home to most of the city’s most important structures.
+The Grand Place (Grote Markt), in the heart of the old town, is home to the city’s most important structures.
 The 16th-century Town Hall (Stadhuis) and Rubens’ House is in this region (Rubenshuis). and the Butcher’s Hall (Vleeshuis).

 #7 Canals of Bruges

 Bruges is often called “The Venice of the North” because of its canal system.
 The “Reie” river had been converted into a system of canals throughout the Middle Ages, allowing the traders to transport their goods to the substantial Water Halls at the Market.
-Today, a boat tour on these famous canals is a beautiful way to explore some of Bruges’ most stunning sights.
+Today, a boat tour on these famous canals is a beautiful way to explore Bruges’ most stunning sights.

 #8 Mons Belfry